Amebis/GEANTLink/README.md

 To debug early life of our GUI DLL, uncomment `Sleep(10000)` in `DllMain()` of the module, and set breakpoints.
 This should give you plenty of time to attach the debugger to _DllHost.exe_ process before our DLL starts.

 #### Building in command line
-Use of standard command prompt is recommended, providing that Microsoft Visual Studio 2010 folders containing _nmake.exe_ and _devenv.com_ are added to the path.
+Use of standard command prompt is recommended, providing that Microsoft Visual Studio 2010 folders containing _nmake.exe_ and _devenv.com_ are added to the system path.

 Use Microsoft NMAKE to build the project.